-There are definitely a lot of opinions on this one so it’s often best to rely on what you can prove through documentation if audited.
-What you have likely heard is that modifier -59 can be added to one of the procedures and you’d be paid.
+There are definitely a lot of opinions on this one so it’s often best to rely on what you can prove through documentation, if audited.
+What you have likely heard is that modifier -59 can be added to one of the procedures and you will be paid.
 Per CMS (see reference below), Modifier -59 should be used to “indicate that a procedure or service was distinct or independent from other non-E/M services performed on the same day.”
 Sounds good so far.

 So in the end, it’s entirely possible to code for both, use the -59 modifier and get paid.
-However, getting paid doesn’t mean that it’s correct and, if audited, you’d have trouble producing resources to combat the guidance from CMS.
+However, getting paid doesn’t mean that it’s correct and, if audited, you will have trouble producing resources to combat the guidance from CMS.
 That leaves two options in our view:

 - Do both tests and make the patient aware that they’ll likely have to pay for one through the use of an Advance Beneficiary Notice.